R3-Archive/cordapp-example/README.md

 demos then clone the [corda repository](https://github.com/corda/corda).**

 The code in the CorDapp template implements the _"Hello World"_ of CorDapps.
-It allows users of a Corda node to generate and send purchase orders to other nodes.
-You can also enumerate all the purchase orders which have been agreed with other nodes.
+It allows users of a Corda node to generate and send IOUs to other nodes.
+You can also enumerate all the IOU which have been agreed with other nodes.
 The nodes also provide a simple web interface which can be used to interact with the CorDapp.

 The source code for this CorDapp is provided in both Kotlin (under `/kotlin`) and Java (under `/java`), and users can choose to write their CorDapps in